 Ibuprofen is also available in many generic and store-brand products and, like acetaminophen, may be the active ingredient in products labeled "non-aspirin pain relief."

 Side Effects of NSAIDs

-The most common side effects of NSAIDs are heartburn, indigestion, abdominal or stomach cramps, diarrhea, nausea, and vomiting.
+Use of NSAIDs can increase the risk of heart attack or stroke, particularly in higher doses.
+However, the most common side effects of NSAIDs are heartburn, indigestion, abdominal or stomach cramps, diarrhea, nausea, and vomiting.
 You can reduce the risk of side effects by taking the medicine with food or milk.